 Public Facilities shown in Figure B8 to the right include the sidewalk inventory of the district - 8-foot sidewalks line both sides of Grand River from Taft to Beck Road.
 Other facilities of note include traffic signals and street lights, which both can be found at important intersections.
-Road crossing difficulty, established in the Non-Motorized Transportation Plan, portrays Grand River as category E, the most difficult road category to cross.
+Road crossing difficulty, discussed in the Active Mobility Plan, portrays Grand River as category E, the most difficult road category to cross due to road width and speed of traffic.